 Saturninus is now Saturnia.
 Her new profile is this:

-- She is the daughter of a senator (most gladiatrix’ were high born women – a stark contrast to their male counterparts) of a well-to-do family
+- She is the daughter of a senator.
+Most gladiatrix’ were high born women – a stark contrast to their male counterparts.

-- Because of her position, she experienced disapproval from her parents, firstly from going into the arena and secondly for her choice of business investment (see below – women were not actually dissuaded from business interests in Ancient Rome)
+- Because of her position, she experienced disapproval from her parents, firstly from going into the arena and secondly for her choice of business investment.

-- That school has fallen on hard times (which was the case when she was male) and the mission will give her the cash boost she needs to resurrect the school’s fortunes through raising both profile and investment
+- At the start of Phobetor’s Children, the school has fallen on hard times (which was the case when she was male) and the mission will give her the cash boost she needs to resurrect the school’s fortunes through raising both profile and investment

 - Nobody knows why she chose Joseph Ben Solomon as her chief trainer when they have previously met only once (this was the case when she was male) but it will be revealed during the story